Retention Analysis: 6 Steps To Analyze & Report On Customer Retention

 Don't hesitate to ask past customers for feedback, as well.
 Unhappy clients are often more likely to give feedback than satisfied customers are.

 Churn surveys are highly useful for SaaS companies.
 They ask clients to choose the biggest and smallest reason they are churning.

 Understanding your retention metrics with ProfitWell

 When it comes to customer retention, knowing your numbers is essential.
 The ability to identify and understand metrics can help you adjust the retention strategy and boost marketing efforts.

 To run a top-notch customer retention analysis, you need to identify the metrics to work with and learn how to wield them timely.
 Without a clear understanding of what these numbers mean, it's hard to adjust your retention and marketing tactics.

-By signing up with ProfitWell, you can get access to highly accurate numbers and insights that give you an opportunity to achieve sustainable business growth.
+By signing up with ProfitWell, you can get access to highly accurate visualizations of numbers and insights that give you an opportunity to achieve sustainable business growth.
 This tool can help you gather the most valuable data to conduct precise retention analysis.

 Retention analysis is an integral part of your customer retention and marketing strategies.

 By taking full advantage of the data you collect by tracking customer behavior, requesting feedback, and studying important metrics, you can decrease the churn rate, improve customer satisfaction, and boost your revenue.